hexcamp/hexcamp-dev-blog/content/posts/2025-07-17-search-experiment/index.md

 The Hex.Camp DNS system still needs some performance optimizations, so it might take a second or two for the site to load and the search results to appear.
 Occasionally it is a bit glitchy.
 Also, the whole system is deployed on machines inside my house.

 There are a lot of things that could be done to make a production-class deployment more performant.

+I made a little [Search Experiment Website](https://6kgruqaeaaaa.vichex.ca/) with documentation and links for this experiment, plus future efforts.

 ## Next Steps